SWEGroup39/GatorChatApp/API_Documentation.md

         ```http://localhost:8080/api/messages/undo/[ID] ```

         - The required input is the user's Sender ID that is within a UserMessage struct.
+        - **NOTE:** In order for this function call to work as a **PUT**, a request body must be passed in.
+In this case, you can simply pass in an empty request body.

 ### Requirements and Error Messages
 - For the **Edit Message** function: